-Photo Writing Prompts NEW! for 2018 – Members’ Photos
+Photo Writing Prompts – Members’ Photos

 TMTW members are invited to participate in choosing the monthly Photo Writing Prompt by submitting good quality, sharp ORIGINAL (YOUR photo – not someone else’s) images in JPG format to Jerri Garza.
 Do not send anything from the Internet as we would be subject to heavy fines.

 Send two to four images no later than the 10th of each month to Jerri at moc.o1542617597ohay@1542617597flowg1542617597nikla1542617597ta1542617597.
 Jerri will then send four selections to Kip for inclusion in the newsletter.
 Please give your images a title and have images ready for publication.
 There is no monetary compensation for TMTW use of members’ images.
 Images must be received by the deadline for use in the writing prompts.
 It is not required to submit images for writing prompts participation.